ortizimo/Windows-10-Security-Paranoid_Mode-2021/README.md

 		c.
 Or remove the cat5 cable
 		d.
 Right click on the Internet Access icon on the right side in the Taskbar > Open Network & Internet Settings > Status > Adapter Options
 			Right Click on your connection icon, then select Disable
+		e.
+If you're using a VM then disconnect the NIC in the VM Settings

 	3. Install ApateDNS first